Our future is dependent upon how we educate our kids

 Why we’re involved

-Most of Chicago’s students drop out or fail to achieve college-readiness – and student achievement is at a standstill.
-In the city’s neighborhood schools, few students have the tools they need to succeed in college.
+In the late 90’s and leading into the early 2000’s, most of Chicago’s students dropped out or failed to achieve college-readiness – and student achievement was at a standstill.
+In the city’s neighborhood schools, few students had the tools they needed to succeed in college.

 What we’ve done